msfjarvis/msfjarvis.dev/content/posts/my-dagger-story.md

 +++
-categories = []
+categories = ["android"]
-date = 2019-12-29T21:19:25+05:30
+date = 2019-12-29T15:49:25Z
-draft = true
-slug = "my-dagger-story"
-tags = ["android", "dagger"]
-title = "My Dagger Story"
 description = "Dagger is not the easiest tool to get on board with but it's almost worth the effort.
-Here's the story of my journey to not hating Dagger."
+Here's the story of my journey to not hating Dagger." draft = true slug = "my-dagger-story" tags = ["android", "dagger"] title = "My Dagger Story"

 +++
 [Dagger] is infamous for very good reasons.
 It's complicated to use, the documentation is an absolute shitshow, and simpler 'alternatives' exist.
 While [Koin] and to a lesser extent [Kodein] do the job, they're still service locators at their core and don't automatically inject dependencies like Dagger does.

 ## Background